Reach Out Today

 An estimated 25% of U.S. children are exposed to alcohol abuse or dependence in the family.
 Since the first meeting in 1977, Adult Children of Alcoholics (ACA) has worked to address the health and social problems that affect children growing up in addiction-filled households.
 While 12-step groups have grown throughout the U.S., these community-based groups affect members in different ways.
 Committed members of self-help groups for adult children of alcoholics and addiction process their childhood and alter perceptions of their family members.

-In order to break the cycle of addiction in your family, you must accept the following:
+To break the cycle of addiction in your family, you must accept the following:

 Transforming your worldview can help you avoid falling into the same patterns of abuse that feed the cycle of addiction in your family.
 Understanding the causes and effects of your parent’s alcohol or drug abuse can help you reframe your childhood experiences.
 For example, your parents are people too.
 Before you entered the picture, they lived a whole life of unique experiences likely filled with unresolved pain and trauma that continues to feed their addictive behaviors.
 Make peace with the truth that their path in life does not have to become yours.